ASEAN-Build-The-Earth/ASEAN-Docs/docs.intro/getting-started/building-first-build/plot-system/creating-plot.md

 ```

 ## Choosing your plot
-:::caution
+:::tip Fixed

-Due to the fact this system is new, you can only choose the following build sites `Malaysia, Klang` and `Philippine, Davao City` for now, more build sites are coming soon!
+After improving our latest plot system, you can now choose the available build sites that we have set up!

 :::